 - a.
-All Regular Full-Time employees are eligible to receive sick pay benefits, provided they have completed ninety days continuous service.
+All non-management Regular Full-Time employees are eligible to receive sick pay benefits, provided they have completed ninety days continuous service.
 Regular Part-Time employees working at least 20 hours per week, and Regular Part-Time employees working fewer than 20 hours per week but hired before July 1, 2010, will receive a pro-rata amount that is consistent with their work schedules.
 Intermittent, Seasonal, Temporary, and Emergency employees are not eligible for sick leave. - b.
 Family Sick Time All eligible Regular Full-Time employees may use up to one work week of available sick time, per fiscal year, to care for an ill member of their immediate family; child, stepchild, parent, spouse, foster child or ward who lives with the employee.
 Other situations will be reviewed on a case-by-case basis.
 Regular Part-Time employees may use available sick time on a pro-rata amount consistent with their work schedules. - c.
-A physician's certificate of illness shall be submitted by the employee to the department head after five (5) workday's absence.
-This certificate will be forwarded to the Town Manager for authorization to continue sick leave payment and then to the Board.
+A physician's certificate of illness may be required by the department head from the employee when the earned sick time taken covers more than twenty-four (24) consecutively scheduled work hours..
+This certificate will be forwarded to the Human Resources Department for authorization to continue sick leave payment and then to the Board.
 Failure to submit this certificate shall result in cessation of payments.